 The Mount Pleasant Farmers Market takes place on Sundays from 10 am until 2 pm from late May until early October.
 It’s one of Vancouver’s newest farmers markets with only around 25 or so vendors, and it’s located at 2300 Guelph Street.

-In 2018 the Mt.
-Pleasant Farmers Market runs from May 27th until October 7th.
-Look for it again around the end of May in 2019.
+In 2020 the Mt.
+Pleasant Farmers Market runs from May 24th until October 25th.

 New West Farmers Market

-The summertime New West Farmers Market takes place at Tipperary Park at the corner of 4th Street and Royal Avenue in New Westminster from 3 to 7 pm on Thursdays from late May until early October.
-Free parking can be found on Royal Avenue, Queens Avenue and at City Hall after 4:30 pm.
-This market ran from May 24th to October 4th, 2018 and will probably start up in late May of 2019.
+The summertime New West Farmers Market takes place at Tipperary Park at the corner of 4th Street and Royal Avenue in New Westminster from 3 to 7 pm on Thursdays from late May until October.
+Free parking can be found on Royal Avenue and Queens Avenue, as well as at City Hall after 4:30 pm.

 In addition to the summer farmers market, there is also a smaller winter market which takes place on the first and third Saturdays during the colder months from 11 am to 3 pm in the 600 block of Belmont Street.